Why Do I need to use a Safari Tour Operator in Uganda? – why not do It for me?

 Forget the used-car kinds of advertising slogans such as “Doing Africa on the Cheap or Cheap Gorilla Trekking Safaris.”
 Those are come-ons.
 We like to say, “remember the Yugo.”
-It was the cheapest car on the market in its time but useless with more downtime than time on the road.
-We take out some of the risk factors with our Flexible Booking Policy and Price Guarantee during the pandemic.
+It was the cheapest car on the market at its time but useless with more downtime than time on the road.
+During the pandemic, we take out some of the risk factors with our Flexible Booking Policy and Price Guarantee.

 4. A Tour Operator will give you Free Expert Local Advice:

 Advice – when you spend thousands of Dollars on a safari, you want to make the right choices, unlike Forums, where you receive iffy answers to your questions.
-You will get the latest information from us since you wish to make your Safari a success.
-In most instances, we know the latest changes with permit fee entry requirements, and we do not wait a day.
+You will get the latest information from us if you wish to make your Safari a success.
+In most instances, we know the latest changes with permit fee entry requirements and do not wait a day.

 You can only get so much information on the Internet, especially about strange things to you and that you know little about.

 A travel agent in the US will charge you for that advice.
 However, we live here and are in the Safari Tour Business.
-Something we have done for well over a decade, and our knowledge goes back 0ver 30 years.
+We have done something for over a decade, and our knowledge goes back 0ver 30 years.

 Our advice saves our clients time and money—the right Lodge for them and activities off-of-the-beaten path.